libplctag/protocol_toolkit/tools/gen_codec/attic/generator3.md

 ## Type-Safe Array API

 The generator uses a macro-based type-safe array API for all variable-length arrays within message structures.
-This complements `ptk_buf_t` (which remains the primary buffer management API) by providing safe handling of protocol message arrays.
+This complements `ptk_buf` (which remains the primary buffer management API) by providing safe handling of protocol message arrays.
 This provides significant safety improvements over raw pointer/length pairs.

 ### Array Type Definition